 Dosage and How to Use the Powder and Capsules

-In India it is often recommended to put whole dried Chebulic Myrobalan fruit in a large bottle of water overnight, usually between three and seven, and drink this the following day.
+In India it is often recommended to put whole dried karakkaya fruit in a large bottle of water overnight, usually between three and seven, and drink this the following day.

-The starting dose of Haritaki powder would be a quarter to half a teaspoon mixed into a cup of very hot but not boiling water (turn off the kettle or pan just before it boils).
+The starting dose of the powder would be a quarter teaspoon mixed into a cup of very hot but not boiling water (turn off the kettle or pan just before it boils).
 This can be increased to half a teaspoon if well tolerated.

-Allow the liquid to cool and take this Haritaki tea around one and a half to two hours after you finish your evening meal and before bed.
+Allow the liquid to cool and take this herbal tea around one and a half to two hours after you finish your evening meal and before bed.

-It is best to take Ayurvedic treatments like Haritaki or Triphala without sweetener.
-Practitioners say tasting the combination of astringent, sour and sweet flavors, as well as mildly bitter and pungent, is beneficial in and of itself.
+It is best to take this Ayurvedic treatment without sweetener.
+Practitioners say tasting the combination of astringent, sour and bitter flavors in the herb is beneficial in and of itself.

-If you must add some sweetener, then try a drop of stevia or little raw honey.
-Definitely don’t use unhealthy sugar as this works against the very health benefits Haritaki is providing.
+If you must add some sweetener, then try a drop of stevia.
+Definitely don’t use fattening sugar as this works directly against the beneficial effects haritaki is providing.

-If you think the potent taste of this herb would be a problem for you to take regularly, it will be better to use organic Haritaki capsules like these.
+If you think the potent taste of this herb would be a problem for you to take regularly, it will be better to use organic capsules like these ones.

 Dosage for Constipation

-Powdered organic Terminalia Chebula is recommended for the best value and ease of use.
-However, if the strong taste of this herbal remedy is likely to be an issue then try these highly rated Haritaki capsules instead.
+Organic powder like this excellent one I take is recommended for the best value and ease of use.
+If the strong taste of this herbal remedy is likely to be an issue for you then try these highly rated organic capsules instead.

-Have you tried Haritaki powder before or even the dried Terminalia Chebula fruit?
-I’d be interested to read about any beneficial effects you experienced with the potent Ayurvedic treatment.
+Have you tried haritaki powder before or even the dried Terminalia chebula fruit?
+I’d be interested to read about any beneficial effects you experienced with the potent Ayurvedic herbal treatment.